influxdata/iot-api-python/README.md

   </div>
 ```

-Now that you have a working Flask app, you're ready to connect an InfluxDB instance.

 ## Configure IoT App

 ### Create config.ini

-The Python client library provides a client to easily interact with your InfluxDB instance.
-In order set up the client
+The Python client library allows you to integrate InfluxDB into your application
+and interact with your InfluxDB instance.
+The client needs the following
-with the correct information with connect to your InfluxDB instance, we will need to create a configuration file that the
+information to connect to your InfluxDB instance:
-client can read from.
-The client needs the following information:

 * your InfluxDB [API token](#authorization) with permission to query (_read_) buckets
 and create (_write_) authorizations for IoT devices.